Evolutionary Philosophy

 This is quite clever.
 Using the Socratic method on God to make him wink right out of existence.
 Poof!

 I've written plenty about the universal definition of good that arises from nature.
 I managed to turn this idea into a peer-reviewed academic paper and an essay for a popular website.
-And I've recently been told I'll have an article In the July/August issue of a major humanist magazine about this subject.
+And I've recently been told that I'll have an article In the July/August issue of a major humanist magazine about this subject.
 So, rather than bore you with another recap of why the survival of life over the long-term of evolutionary timeframes is the best objective basis for morality that we have, I'm instead going to try to rouse my puppy from his musical dreams and go enjoy a nice Spring afternoon.
 You should do the same...even if god didn't tell you to.

 Picture